Habeus-Crimpus/Habeus-Crimpus/README.md

 ---
 # Coding Meme of the Week

 I am a great fan of making memes about coding and data science.
-The meme will change every week.
+The meme will change every Sunday.

 ![7p4ukj](https://github.com/Habeus-Crimpus/Habeus-Crimpus/assets/96104109/6709d3ca-0055-439e-acb3-0356b9a50213)